Hollow667/cliemo/README.md

     ~$PINEAPPLE | pbcopy[enter]
     ~$

 Now 🍍 is on my clipboard and I can paste it right into my résume using `command+v` or `control+v`.
-You'll for sure get the gig with some flash picto-shit in your résume!
+You'll for sure get the gig with some flashy picto-shit in your résume!

 ###How do I search all these pictographs?